 The Advance ProjectTM is a free, evidence-based suite of practical resources and a training package specifically designed to support GPs, nurses and practice managers to initiate advance care planning conversations and assess patients’ and carers’ palliative and supportive care needs.
 The Advance Project is one of the National Palliative Care Projects, funded by the Australian Government since 2016, and led by HammondCare working in collaboration with various health organisations and universities across Australia.

-The Advance Toolkit consists of six screening and assessment tools and a Guide, which indicates how to implement the screening tools in a systematic way in general practice.
-The toolkit was informed by a literature review of the best available evidence about tools to support palliative care and ACP in general practice, as well as input from our expert advisory group and feedback from general practice nurses, general practitioners and Carers Australia.
+The Advance ProjectTM Toolkit of resources was informed by a literature review of the best available evidence about tools to support palliative care and advance care planning in general practice, as well as through input from an expert advisory group and feedback from general practice nurses, general practitioners and Carers Australia.

 Who is it for?

-Only registered and enrolled nurses who are currently working in Australian general practice are eligible.
+- Registered and enrolled nurses who are currently working in Australian general practices

-What are the benefits of Advance for general practice?
+What are the benefits of the Advance Project for general practice?

 - identify patients who might be at risk of deteriorating and dying